happyhorseskull/you-can-datamosh-on-linux/README.md

 Editing python files is really easy with a simple code editor like https://atom.io/

-If your editing session gets wild and you're not sure how to fix the code you can always re-download it from here so fear not!
+If your editing session gets wild and you're not sure how to fix the code you can always re-download it from this github page so fear not!

 #